- Download Country profile for Bermuda (382 kB)

 Competent National Authority

-As a dependency of the United Kingdom, in the event of a major incident, further assistance would be sought from the UK Maritime & Coastguard Agency (MCA).
+As a dependency of the United Kingdom, in the event of a major incident, further assistance would be sought from the UK MCA while regional agreements also exist with US Government counter-pollution agencies.

 Bermuda has a flexible policy regarding oil spill response techniques.
 Whilst containment and recovery of oil is usually the preferred approach, it is recognised that the exposed offshore waters and the complex coral reef structure make it difficult and hazardous to mount a major response.
-Dispersants are therefore considered an acceptable alternative and a policy detailing pre-approved areas for their use has been adopted.
+Dispersants are therefore considered an acceptable alternative, providing sufficient horizontal and vertical separation from coral reefs can be provided, and a policy detailing pre-approved areas for their use has been adopted.

-Disposal of recovered oil is likely to be a major problem in the event of a large spill, due to the absence of space for direct disposal and the small capacity of the municipal waste incinerator.
+Disposal of recovered oil is likely to be a major problem in the event of a large spill, due to the absence of space for direct disposal and the additional capacity that could be required from the municipal waste incinerator.

-Esso and Shell maintain oil spill response equipment including a dedicated oil spill response craft.
+Sol Petroleum Ltd and Rubis Energy (Bermuda) Ltd maintain oil spill response equipment including a dedicated oil spill response craft.
+These two oil companies are also members of OSRL who can provide support in terms of equipment and personnel within a 24-hour notification period.
 There are commercial contractors in Bermuda who operate work boats and maintain a small amount of equipment.

 Previous Spill Experience